girder/girder_worker/docs/docker_run.rst

 Using the Volume class
 ^^^^^^^^^^^^^^^^^^^^^^

-girder_worker provides a utility class ``Volume`` that can be using to define volumes that should be mount into a container.
-These class can also be using in conjection with other part of the girder_work docker infrastructure, for example providing a location where a file should be downloaded to.
+Girder Worker provides a utility class :py:class:`girder_worker.docker.transforms.Volume` that can be using to define volumes that should be mounted into a container.
+These classes can also be used in conjunction with other parts of the girder_work docker infrastructure, for example providing a location where a file should be downloaded to.
  See `Downloading files from Girder`_.
-When using the ``Volume`` class a list on instances is provided as the value for the ``volumes`` parameter, girder_work will take care of ensuring that these volumes are mount.
-In the example below we are creating a ``Volume`` instance and passing it as a container argument to provide the mounted location to the container. girder_worker will take care of transforming the instance into the approriate path inside the container.
+When using the :py:class:`girder_worker.docker.transforms.Volume` class a list of instances is provided as the value for the ``volumes`` parameter, Girder Worker will take care of ensuring that these volumes are mount.
+In the example below we are creating a :py:class:`girder_worker.docker.transforms.Volume` instance and passing it as a container argument to provide the mounted location to the container.
+Girder Worker will take care of transforming the instance into the approriate path inside the container.

 .. code-block:: python